paolonapoletano/bci-resources/README.md

 | [Emobrain](https://www.isca-archive.org/einterface_2006/savran06_einterface.html) | 2006 | ER | V/A | 16 | 64.0 | 1024.0 | 4.94 | yes |

-### Brain-to-text
+### Brain-to-Text
-Brain-to-text is the process of decoding neural signals, such as EEG or ECoG, to translate brain activity into written or spoken language.
+Brain-to-Text is the process of decoding neural signals, such as EEG or ECoG, in order to translate brain activity into written or spoken language.
 It enables direct communication by mapping brain patterns to text, often using machine learning and neural decoding techniques.

 | Dataset | Year | Task | #Subjects | #Channels | Freq (Hz) | TotalTime (h) | LabSetting |
 | --- | --- | --- | --- | --- | --- | --- | --- |